I am the IKEA Foundation Research Fellow in International Relations at Lady Margaret Hall.

 Case studies include how WWII and the memory of the Holocaust affected European decisions vis-a-vis the Middle East conflict.
 I further study the impact of narratives on European governments’ responses to refugees (Germany, Austria, Hungary), and the effect of war trauma on the emergence of national identity in Israel, the Palestinian Territories and Syria.

-I teach International Relations (214) and Politics of the Middle East (211) to PPE and HP undergraduates.
+I teach International Relations (214), Politics of the Middle East (211) and Politics of the EU (228) to PPE and HP undergraduates.